nextcloud/news/docs/features/plugins.md

 Reload the News app and click the three dots menu, sit back and enjoy :)

 ## Server-Side Plugin
 A Server-Side plugin is a plugin that uses the same infrastructure as the News app for its own purposes.
-An example would be a plugin that makes the starred entries of a user available via an interface or a bookmark app that that also shows starred articles as bookmarks.
+An example would be a plugin that makes the starred entries of a user available via an interface or a bookmark app that also shows starred articles as bookmarks.

 It's very easy to interface with the News app.
 Because all Classes are registered in the **news/app/application.php** it takes almost no effort to use the same infrastructure.

 **Note**: Keep in mind that these classes are essentially private which means they might break if the News app changes.
 There is no real public API so use at your own risk ;)

-Since you dont want to extend the app but use its resources, its advised that you dont inherit from the **Application** class but rather include it in your own container in **newsplugin/appinfo/application.php**:
+Since you don't want to extend the app but use its resources, its advised that you don't inherit from the **Application** class but rather include it in your own container in **newsplugin/appinfo/application.php**:

 ```php
 <?php